Łukasz Fabiański: International career

 Having represented Poland regularly at under-21 level, Fabiański's performances for Legia Warsaw saw him soon making his debut for the senior international team in a friendly against Saudi Arabia on 29 March 2006.

 Fabiański was included in Poland's squad for the 2006 FIFA World Cup, serving as back-up to Artur Boruc and Tomasz Kuszczak.
 During the qualifying campaign for the UEFA Euro 2008, he made one appearance, playing all 90 minutes in Poland's 2–2 away draw against Serbia on 21 November 2007.
 In September 2008, Fabiański replaced the suspended Boruc for the 2010 World Cup qualifiers against San Marino and Slovenia.
 He also played in another qualifying match against San Marino in April 2009.
 He was widely seen to be the starting goalkeeper for Poland in the UEFA Euro 2012, before an injury had him ruled out for the tournament held in his home country.

-Despite going into UEFA Euro 2016 as an understudy to Wojciech Szczęsny, an injury in the first game of the tournament led to Fabiański becoming first choice for the rest of the tournament.
+Despite going into UEFA Euro 2016 as an understudy to former Arsenal teammate Wojciech Szczęsny, an injury in the first game of the tournament against Northern Ireland led to Fabiański becoming first choice for the rest of the tournament.
 He went on to keep clean sheets in both of the remaining group games against World champions Germany and Ukraine.
 He then kept his place as Poland defeated Switzerland in the Round of 16 before losing to eventual winners Portugal on penalties.

 Fabiański made seven appearances for Poland in the 2018 FIFA World Cup qualifiers.
 He was also included in the team's squad for the 2018 FIFA World Cup finals, although Szczęsny was chosen over him to start the first two group matches, where Poland suffered losses to Senegal and Colombia.
 Fabiański started the final group match against Japan to make his only World Cup appearance, keeping a clean sheet in Poland's 1–0 win, which proved to be too little to prevent the team's elimination from the tournament.
 He was also included in Poland's squad for the UEFA Euro 2020, but made no appearances as the team suffered another early elimination after only scoring a point in their three group matches.

-His international retirement was announced in August 2021.
+In August 2021, Fabiański announced his retirement from international football.
 The following month, he accepted a call-up for his farewell match, a 2022 FIFA World Cup qualification fixture against San Marino on 9 October 2021.
-Fabiański started the game and was substituted in the 57th minute by Radosław Majecki, officially ending his international career with 57 caps.
+Fabiański started the game and was substituted in the 57th minute by Radosław Majecki of the eventual 5–0 home win, officially ending his international career with 57 caps.